M7ilan/M7-UI-Library/README.md

 ## [Discord Server](https://discord.gg/PUWk3xwsjk)

-Here's a Discord Server where we can help each other improve M7 UI Library
+Here's a Discord Server where we can help each other improve M7 UI Library.

 ## Importnat
 This UI library is in **BETA** release.
 It is under development.